quinnwerks/infernet/README.md

     │       └── * // other components of the Load balancer Vivado project
     ├── misc // MNIST solver weights, biases, and testbench test data.
 Also contains the XOR neural net used during development of this project.
     ├── python // Python client source code.
+    │   ├── networking532.py // common utilities and constants shared by most of our python code │   ├── client.py // module implementing client functionality
+    │   ├── lb.py // module modelling LB functionality
+    │   ├── gui.py // prototype GUI
+    │   ├── gui_v2.py // final GUI as seen in demo
-    │   ├──
+    │   ├── btn/ and num/ // GUI assets
-    │   └──
+    │   └── RUNME.bat // double click to run UI
     └── util // Generic RTL.
 Used only in the tri_mode_ethernet_mac_0_ex project.
 ```

 ## How to Use
 ### Prerequisites
+#### In General
+- An ethernet LAN configured the same way as the social distancing setup in Winter 2020-2021, with Nexys DDR boards in address range `1.1.1.2` to `1.1.12.2` with MAC addresses `00:0a:35:00:00:01` to `00:0a:35:00:00:12`, and Windows workstations in IP address range `1.1.x.1`.
 #### Accelerator and Load Balancer
-- A correctly configured router (the address of the accelerator board must be the same as the one cached by the router)
 - Vivado 2018.3.1
 - Vivado SDK 2018.3.1
 - Xilinx licences that might not be included in your Vivado install:
   - Tri Mode Ethernet Mac
   - AXI Ethernet Lite
+- In the case of the accelerator, the ethernet switch the accelerator board is plugged in to must already have cached the correct MAC/IP tuple for the board
 #### The client
 - Python ≥3.7.2
 - Appropriate Pip version for the Python above